node-red/nrlint/README.md

 _**WORK IN PROGRESS.
 Current code is aimed for investigating architecture of flow linter.**_

-This repository contains following 3 modules.
+This repository contains following submodules.

-- nrlint
+- nrlint-main
-  - main module for Node-RED flow linter.
+  -  main plugin, and CLI frontend
 - nrlint-plugin-core
   - core rule plugin for following:
-    - check whether a function node has a name.
+    - checking whether a function node has a name.
-    - check whether each http-in node has corresponding http-response, and vice versa.
+    - checking whether each http-in node has corresponding http-response, and vice versa.
-    - check whether a flow contains possible infinite loops.
+    - checking whether a flow contains possible infinite loops.
-- plugins/nrlint-plugin-func-style-eslint
+- nrlint-plugin-func-style-eslint
-  - flow linter plugin to check JavaScript coding style in function node.
+  - rule plugin for checking JavaScript coding style in function node.
-    - currently, Editor integration is not yet supported.

 ## Usage